Doctor Who: Spoofs and cultural references

 There have also been many references to Doctor Who in popular culture and other science fiction, including Star Trek: The Next Generation ("The Neutral Zone") and Leverage.
-In the Channel 4 series Queer as Folk (created by later Doctor Who executive producer Russell T Davies), the character of Vince was portrayed as an avid Doctor Who fan, with references appearing many times throughout in the form of clips from the programme.
-In a similar manner, the character of Oliver on Coupling (created and written by later Doctor Who executive producer Steven Moffat) is portrayed as a Doctor Who collector and enthusiast.
+In the Channel 4 series Queer as Folk (created by Russell T Davies, Doctor Who executive producer from 2005–2010 and since 2023), the character of Vince was portrayed as an avid Doctor Who fan, with references appearing many times throughout in the form of clips from the programme.
+In a similar manner, the character of Oliver on Coupling (created and written by Moffat) is portrayed as a Doctor Who collector and enthusiast.
 References to Doctor Who have also appeared in the young adult fantasy novels Brisingr and High Wizardry, the video game Rock Band, the Adult Swim comedy show Robot Chicken, the Family Guy episodes "Blue Harvest" and "420", and the game RuneScape.
 It has also been referenced in Destroy All Humans!
 2, by civilians in the game's variation of England, and multiple times throughout the Ace Attorney series.
 It has been featured in Good Omens through the first Doctor Who Annual.

 Doctor Who has been a reference in several political cartoons, from a 1964 cartoon in the Daily Mail depicting Charles de Gaulle as a Dalek to a 2008 edition of This Modern World by Tom Tomorrow in which the Tenth Doctor informs an incredulous character from 2003 that the Democratic Party will nominate an African-American as its presidential candidate.

 The word "TARDIS" is an entry in the Shorter Oxford English Dictionary.